TaylorJadin/site-archiving-toolkit/README.md

 `./quit-crawlers.sh` to quit any in-progress crawls

 `./attach.sh` to re-attach to an in-progress crawl.
-This is useful if you started one earlier and closed your terminal, and now you want to check back up on the status.
+This is useful if you started one earlier and closed your terminal, and now you want to check back up on their status.

 `./start-server.sh` to start a local web server so you can preview your achived sites.
 After running this command, open up a web browser and navigate to <http://localhost>